 |KINES 568||Student Teaching in Health Education 2||2|

-Students may exempt from KINES 116 First Aid and Basic Life Support by completing American Red Cross First Aid AND one of the following: 1) American Red Cross Basic Life Support, 2) American Red Cross Basic Life Support for Healthcare Providers, or 3) American Red Cross CPR/AED for Professional Rescuers.
+Students may exempt from KINES 116 First Aid and Basic Life Support by completing American Red Cross First Aid AND either American Red Cross Basic Life Support or American Red Cross CPR/AED for Professional Rescuers.

 If a student wishes to request that a different course (or courses) be considered, contact the Department of Kinesiology undergraduate office PRIOR to enrolling.

 Documentation of current certification must be presented to the Health Education program advisor.
 If the certification equivalent is used, the minor will require 24 credits.

 Eligibility for student teaching requires the completion of all courses required for the minor with a minimum GPA of 2.75.
 Students must also meet the content knowledge requirements for Health Education.
 A meeting with the Health minor coordinator is required before submitting a student teaching application.
 Students should bring a current transcript to this meeting.
 Special arrangements can be made for teachers seeking add-on certification in Health Education.